dahak-metagenomics/dahak/CONTRIBUTING.md

 ```
 https://github.com/your-github-username/dahak
 ```
-and you will see a list of recently 'recently pushed branches' just above the source code listing.
+and you will see a list of 'recently pushed branches' just above the source code listing.
 On the right side, there should be a green 'Compare and pull request' button.
-This will add a pull request submission checklist.
-In this form
+This will add a pull request submission checklist in the following form:

 ```
 Merge Checklist